ryedin/site/_development/preparing-an-application.md

 * `CMD` defines the default command to start application.

 For more information on how to write Dockerfiles, see the [Docker user guide](https://docs.docker.com/userguide/dockerimages/#building-an-image-from-a-dockerfile) and the [Dockerfile reference](http://docs.docker.com/reference/builder/).

+Convox also offers custom Docker configuration as a paid service.
+To find out more about scheduling and pricing, contact us via the chat icon on the bottom right of your screen.